About renewable energy

 Who are the Big Church Switch?

-Led by Christian Aid and Tearfund, the Big Church Switch is an initiative to create a movement of Christians switching their homes and church buildings to 100% renewable electricity.
+Led by Christian Aid, Tearfund and The Church of England, the Big Church Switch is an initiative to create a movement of Christians switching their homes and church buildings to 100% renewable electricity.

-Christian Aid and Tearfund are partnering with a range of other organisations and denominations on the Big Church Switch to get this message out far and wide.
+Christian Aid, Tearfund and The Church of England are partnering with a range of other organisations and denominations on the Big Church Switch to get this message out far and wide.

 If I decide to switch, what do I do with my current energy supplier?

-How do you decide which renewable energy tariffs to recommend?
+How do you decide which renewable energy suppliers to feature?

-The energy companies that we recommend are all ones which will give a 100% renewable electricity tariff, and who source the majority of their total energy supply (over 80%) from renewables.
-This ensures that an increase in demand from consumers will lead to increased renewable generation in the long term, rather than a ‘green tariff’ offered by a company that largely sources its energy from fossil fuels, which perpetuates the problem.
-A green tariff like this doesn’t require generating any extra clean energy from renewable sources.
-We also rate companies based on their levels of customer service and the amount of investment they make in renewable generation.
+The energy suppliers that are featured are all ones which will give an electricity tariff linked to 100% UK-generated renewable electricity with no nuclear; and who source 100% of their total electricity from 100% renewable sources.
+This ensures that an increase in demand from consumers will lead to increased renewable generation in the long term, rather than a ‘green tariff’ offered by a supplier that largely sources its energy from fossil fuels, which perpetuates the problem.

 Do the partners get any money from us switching?

-Christian Aid and Tearfund do not benefit financially from homes or churches switching to clean electricity through the Big Church Switch initiative.
-2buy2 will take commission for each home or church that switches to cover the cost of facilitating each deal and supporting customers through the process.
+Christian Aid, Tearfund and The Church of England do not benefit financially from churches, or individuals, switching through the Big Church Switch website.
+If you switch with energy brokers 2buy2, they’ll take a fixed commission from the relevant energy supplier for each meter that switches, to cover the cost of facilitating each switch and supporting churches through the process.